jrp244/byu-cs324/lab-proxy-iomultiplex/README.md

 following distribution:

  - 20 for basic HTTP proxy functionality
- - 75 for handling concurrent HTTP proxy requests using a threadpool
+ - 75 for handling concurrent HTTP proxy requests using epoll
  - 5 - compiles without any warnings (this applies to your proxy code, not `tiny` and friends).